SurrealNumber/CoreTitleInheritance/readme.txt

 ^would need ui clarification for when they are/are not cores from the mod.
 ^benefit is already applied.
 Only difference is that the flat cost is not.
 ^going to declare good enough as is.

+Localization for triggers game says I am missing:
+NOT_has_variable_trigger (BUG: has_variable missing perspective)
+primary_title_equal
+capital_county_equal
+work on effects for modifier stuff (BUG remove_all_character_modifier_instances missing perspective) is_de_jure_liege_or_above_target NOT_TITLE_TIER_TRIGGER_THIRD core_title_item
+landed_title_this_equal
+any_this_title_or_de_jure_above_all
+NOT_TITLE_TIER_TRIGGER
+is_head_of_faith
+^ these are just for buttons
+add space between icon and numbers in core title tab.
+Also make icon bigger.
+Fix core titles - it should be integer/integer.
+It is currently 0.00/ break up blob of text in core title encyclopedia entry fix too much being bold problem in list encyclopedia entries. fix icon for core title persistence change icon for core county limit to core title icon. -same with core county ck3 possibly does not like setting a variable to a scripted value. will definetely want to make use of custom_descriptions for triggers. will start with only global trigger localization.
+Can add more later.
+Suspect that character does not have capital spam is being done at game start.
+Probably also occuring when titles are transfered, as characters losing titles might not have a capital.
+Also would be a problem if it was called with a baron or other ruler without a county. now I need: core_title_item NOT_IS_DEJURE_LIEGE_OR_ABOVE_TARGET_TRIGGER NOT_ANY_THIS_TITLE_OR_DE_JURE_ABOVE_ALL_TRIGGER NOT_CAPITAL_COUNTY_EQUAL_TRIGGER NOT_IS_DE_JURE_LIEGE_OR_ABOVE_TRIGGER NOT_PRIMARY_TITLE_EQUAL_TRIGGER NOT_IS_HEAD_OF_FAITH_TRIGGER primary_title_equal and has_variable are missing perspective?

+wrong context supplied before TITLE_DE_DESIGNATE_CORE_TOOLTIP_PRIMARY_TITLE error.
+Says unknown formatting tag 'NAK!'

+now says I need:
+NOT_HAS_VARIABLE_TRIGGER
+title.GetName instead of actual name NOT_IS_DE_JURE_LIEGE_OR_ABOVE_TARGET_TRIGGER
+missing thing before or De Jure above: landed_title_var_equal

+removed #T sjfsjdlfjlejlkjdfs# from tooltips for (de)designate cores

+Unknown formatting tag '"(v' on character window.
+PRIMARY_TITLE_EQUAL_TRIGGER <- prolem here.
+Says wrong context was provided?
+TARGET_TITLE does not seem to be working is de-jure liege or above seems to be negated in child chain even though it is not. checking any in a list seems to make the trigger extremely long. will have to look into how to fix it. need NOT_LANDED_TITLE_VAR_EQUAL_TRIGGER for some reason the localization at least is saying that a county title is not greater or equal to county missing title name for is not realm capital and is not primary title.
+Seems when looking for childrent it is looking for the title to be de-jure liege or above the title. <- Actually that looks to be part of will break core chain.<- don't know why that one is being triggered.